mattlz/prosemirror-blocknote-test/docs/prototype-alignment-plan.md

 Checklist
 - [ ] Add a “New Project” button next to “New”
-- [ ] On click: prompt for title; call `projects.createProjectWithBrief`; redirect to editor for returned documentId
+- [ ] On click: prompt for title; call `projects.createProjectWithBrief`; redirect to editor for returned documentId Checklist
+- [x] Add a “New Project” button next to “New”
+- [x] On click: prompt for title; call `projects.createProjectWithBrief`; redirect to editor for returned documentId

 Edits in `src/app/(dashboard)/docs/page.tsx` (imports and button):